Dr Jane Major

 I undertook my Doctoral training in Clinical Psychology at The University of Surrey.

-I have undertaken further specialist training in couple and family therapy completing a graduate and postgraduate diploma in Couple & Family Therapy at the Institute of Family Therapy.
+I have undertaken further specialist training in couple and family therapy completing a graduate and postgraduate diploma in Systemic Couple & Family Therapy at the Institute of Family Therapy.

 I completed the Graduate and postgraduate diploma, in couple and individual counselling and psychotherapy at Tavistock Relationships.

 I am also a certified cyber therapist which means that I have undertaken postgraduate training in online therapy via the Online Therapy Institute.

 Since 2002 I have worked in the NHS, the third sector and in private practice with people affected by emotional distress.
 I am experienced in working with individuals, couples, families and groups.

 I use an integrative approach which means that I will use different types of therapy to best meet your needs.
-I am able to draw upon my experience and training in cognitive behavioural therapy (CBT), acceptance and commitment therapy (ACT), psychodynamic psychotherapy, systemic family therapy and emotionally focussed therapy (EFT).
+I am able to draw upon my experience and training in EMDR (Eye Movement Desensitisation and reprocessing) acceptance and commitment therapy (ACT), psychodynamic psychotherapy, systemic family therapy and emotionally focussed therapy (EFT), cognitive behavioural therapy (CBT).

 I am a warm, empathic and reflective practitioner.
 I will work with you to create a safe space within which you can talk about any issues which you would like to make sense of and learn to manage.
 This can sometimes include thinking about both the past and present including thinking about your context and social and cultural factors.